 While investing in a class A building with multiple tenants is a good fit for the more entrepreneurial investors.
 The potential returns are bigger if everything goes well.
 But there’s also the potential for lower returns or even losses.

-Generally speaking, a cap rate that falls between 4 percent and 12 percent is typical and considered to be a good cap rate.
+Generally speaking, to answer the question “what is a good cap rate:” a cap rate that falls between 4 percent and 12 percent is typical and considered to be a good cap rate.

 However, it does depend on the demand, the available inventory in the area and the specific type of property.
 What is a good cap rate can be subjective and various real estate investors with dissimilar investing strategies look at it differently.